blurend29/clo835_s24_proj2/README.md

 kubectl apply -f service.yaml
 ```

-**Run minikube tunnel to create a network route on my local machine to make Kubernetes LoadBalancer services (Note: this is not needed if deploying the application in the cloud):**
+**Run minikube tunnel to create a network route on my local machine to make Kubernetes LoadBalancer services accessible (Note: this is not needed if deploying the application in the cloud):**

 ```bash
 minikube tunnel